How we test bridge cameras

 We also assess and rate the audio captured by the built-in microphone, listening carefully to see whether any noise is picked up from the auto-focus or the buttons, and whether the sound is clear and rich or dull and muted.

-How effective is the built-in flash?
+How powerful is the flash?

-Where a bridge camera has a built-in flash we put it through a workout to see how well it adjusts its brightness for different conditions, so that you don’t end up with shiny-looking skin in portraits or underexposed photos when you shoot inside.
+Where a bridge camera has a built-in flash we put it through a workout to see how well it adjusts its brightness for different conditions, so that you don’t end up with shiny looking skin in portraits or underexposed photos when you shoot inside.
 We also take a photograph at different distances, from close up to over 10m away, to see how the flash behaves at different ranges.
 Does it go too bright close up, or does it lose its power when at a distance?
 Do any unwanted reflections from it creep into the shot?

-Should I buy one?
+Should I buy it?

-Which? tests all the latest bridge cameras and puts each model through a series of meticulous tests.
-Our expert team design these to be both rigorous and repeatable, so that we know we’ve really put the products through their paces.
+Which? tests approximately 60 digital cameras a year and puts each model through a series of meticulous tests.
+These are designed to be both rigorous and repeatable, so you can trust in the quality of your next camera.

-For example, to test a bridge camera’s image stabilisation feature, we put it on a vibrating platform and run the test 900 times.
-We call this the ‘shaking hands test’, but it’s just one facet of our five key camera tests.
-The bridge camera score ignores price and is based on:
+All the assessments described above contribute to a total test score, so that we can identify the best cameras from the worst and compare the different models.
+We focus on image quality, ease of use, video and audio, viewfinder and monitor and flash, and don’t take price into account.
+The total score breaks down as follows: